lbormann/darts-caller/README.md

 #### Calling

-- Direct audio playback through a browser of your choice (the current voice pack is downloaded or updated once and then cached to enable seamless playback).
+- Direct audio playback through a browser of your choice (the current voice-pack is downloaded or updated and then cached to enable seamless playback for later visits).
 - Display of the current speaker (voice pack).
 - Selection menu to switch to a specific speaker.
 - Button to switch to another random speaker.
 - Selection menus for adjusting language and gender.
 - Button to ban the current speaker.
+- Button to favor/mark a the current speaker (Favoured speakers will be color-coded and positioned at the top of the selection).
+- Button to introduce the current speaker.
 - Mod section:
     - adjust arguments on-the-fly
     - customize current speaker voice